What’s in a cash offer from one of those California Mobile Home buyer?

 You can have your home sold in 1 week to a buyer today.

-- Get the assurance your house is sold and never risk the mobile sitting for months just losing money.
+- Get the guarantee your house is sold and never risk the mobile sitting for months just losing money.

 - Never deal with headache buyers who are just flakey and disappoint you

-- Never deal with the agent calling you saying, “only one person showed up to the open house today and they weren’t interested”.
+- Never deal with the agent calling you saying, “only one potential buyer showed up to the open house today and they weren’t interested”.

 - Never deal with the realization, months after, that you listed the house for $10,000 more than it should’ve (it’s happened to me and it’s not a good feeling).